Creative happiness and the reset button

 My conclusion: It is conflicting.

-On one hand, doing something “creative” – being original, experimental, or obsessing over improving ideas and craftsmanship – brings happiness to creative individuals.
+On one hand, doing something “creative” – being original, experimental, obsessing over improving ideas and craftsmanship – brings happiness to creative individuals.
 Unfortunately, this happiness is often short-lived.
 Beyond the act of creating, creative people are seldom satisfied with their work.

 “Ya, I like what I’m doing right now, no complaints there.
 But…”